Kgkkjjj/WebBrowser/README.md

 ```

 The browser opens on an interactive home page located in `data/home.html`.
-This page consists of roughly **five hundred lines** of HTML, CSS and
+This page consists of roughly **eighty lines** of HTML, CSS and JavaScript.
-JavaScript.
-A search box sits above fifty colourful tiles that link to
+A search box sits above thirty colourful tiles generated with JavaScript that
-`downloads.html`, `news.html`, `devtools.html` and `extensions.html`.
-Each tile
+link to `downloads.html`, `news.html`, `devtools.html` and `extensions.html`.
-logs a short message when clicked so you can confirm the JavaScript is working.
+Each tile logs a short message when clicked so you can confirm the JavaScript
+is working.
 When
 installed via the net installer the entire `data` folder is copied to
 `/usr/local/share/openb` so the pages work even when you run the browser outside